Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Proofs

 The flow of non-solvable system $\mbf{S}_\fr{g}$ demands infinite nontrivial terms in Magnus expansion.
-Nilpotentization, or truncation, of the Magnus expansion is an approximation technique that matches up to $c$-th order Magnus term by class $c$ nilpotent Lie algebra \cite{iserles2008magnus,blanes2009magnus}.
-The idea is to quotient $\fr{g}$ by its $c$-th order lower central series $\fr{g}^c$, as alluded in \cref{app:CDE}.
-As $\fr{g}^c$ is an ideal in $\fr{g}$, the quotient $\fr{g}/\fr{g}^c$ constructs as a nilpotent Lie algebra in class $c$.
+Nilpotentization, or truncation, of the Magnus expansion is an approximation technique that matches up to $c$-th order Magnus term \cite{iserles2008magnus,blanes2009magnus}.

+As noted in Sec.~\ref{app:CDE}, the $c$-th order Magnus term involves $(c-1)$ Lie bracket operations.
+In lower central series notion, the term involves $\fr{g}^{c-1}$.
+The idea is to quotient out the higher-order brackets and construct a class $c$ nilpotent Lie algebra.
+This allows us to keep Magnus series intact up to $\Omega_c$, while any $\Omega_{>c}$ vanishes.